npetridis/blockchain-developer-bootcamp-final-project/README.md

 * Use the redeem section to send back the cCOMP and get COMP + interest - fees in your DefiVault wallet

 Video walkthrough: https://youtu.be/FZUNgM4LhFA

+## Project structure
+The project is a monorepo which consists of two basic top-level directories:
+* `smart-contracts`: A solidity project built with truffle that has that implements the DefiVault smart contracts, compiles and deploys them in ganache-cli and Rostep testnet and also copies the generated abi to the ui-app directory
+* `ui-app`: A Next.js application written in typescript that uses Metamask and. ethers to interact with DefiVault smart contracts whether they are in Ropsten or deployed locally.

+## Corners cut

+* UI is not optimized for smaller screens
+* Gas optimization

 ## Ethereum account (for NFT certification)
 ```